aidanwhiteley/books-react/README.md

 This project provides a simple React / Typescript front end for the book microservice.

-This project replaces a previous <a href="https://github.com/aidanwhiteley/books-web">front end</a> project that used <a href="https://angularjs.org/">AngularJS</a>.
+This project replaces a previous <a href="https://github.com/aidanwhiteley/books-web">project</a> that used <a href="https://angularjs.org/">AngularJS</a>.
 Aside from AngularJS being long dead, that implementation was very poor on mobile devices (which is when I most need to use the project when in book shops).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>